Tonyavall/3-Password-Generator/README.md

     d. after prompts answer > password generates > in an alert or written to the page

 Object Sketch:

-let criteria = {
+let criteria = { letters:, numbers:, special_characters:, };
-    letters:,
-    numbers:,
-    special_characters:,
-}

-letters is initially all lowercase and use .toUpperCase and set it to variable lettersCaps
+Letters is initially all lowercase and use .toUpperCase and set it to variable lettersCaps.
 I could turn all keys to variables for readability.

-essentially all a giant if statement function that
+Essentially all a giant if statement function that
 1. window.prompt(""); user inputs a value 8-128. checks if number is between 8-128.
     a. https://stackoverflow.com/questions/17907455/how-to-get-numeric-value-from-a-prompt-box
      b. parseFloat(prompt()); turns string value from prompt to an integer